msds-5x01/python-programming-for-data-science/Set1.md

 Problem Set 1
 ------

-Sign up onto checkio.org and begin solving all problems in the Elementary category.

 1. Define the function `first_even(array)` that returns the first even elements from the its input argument, which is a list.